FAQ Public

 4. Maintaining / Ownership of Patient Records

 Veterinarians must maintain patient records for a period of three (3) years per Administrative Code .0207b(12)(B).
 These records would include written notations, computerized or digital data, radiographs, communication logs and laboratory reports.
-The veterinarian or practice to which a request for copies is made should respond within a reasonable time and may charge a reasonable cost relating to time and expense of reproduction of those copies.

 5. Prescriptions